Sharm El Sheikh, Egypt

 “Overall, the dive felt great.
 I felt tired at the end of the dive, of course, but I was not so tired in my legs, which was excellent.
 I’m sure I can go deeper with them with more training,” said Alexey about his competition dive.
-While the dive time of 3 minutes 57 seconds was longer than normal for Alexey, he specifically controlled his speed in order to have a more relaxing dive.
-He was already very accustomed to using soft carbon fins (favoring the CB2 Carbon) so the softness and flexibility of the fins did not offer him any surprises.
+While the dive time of 3 minutes and 57 seconds was longer than normal for Alexey, he specifically controlled his speed in order to have a more relaxing dive.
+He was already very accustomed to using soft carbon fins (he favors the CB2 Carbon), so the softness and flexibility of the fins did not offer him any surprises.
 Even with a 1.5mm Performance - Hooded wetsuit, no lead weights, and with lung packing, he maintained an ideal speed of 1m/s (3ft/s) for the first 30m (98ft) of the dive before his freefall without excessive effort.

 CORE Silicone Bifins overall performance